alexanderchuranov/Metaresc/README.md

 You may find custom macro language for types definition as an overkill.
 In this case you could use Metaresc macro language only for metadata generation and keep definitions of your types in a plain
-C. It basically means that you need duplicate type definition: once in standard C and one more time with a Metaresc macro language.
+C. It basically means that you need to duplicate type definition: once in standard C and one more time with a Metaresc macro language.
 In this case global preprocessor variable `MR_MODE` should be defined into `DESC`.
 Example above will look as follows: